+5.4.
 Impact on monopoly situations

 The software market tends towards the domination of one product in each of its segments.
 Users want to make the most of the effort made in learning how a program works, companies want to recruit people who are familiar with the use of their software, and everyone wants the data that they handle to be manageable by the programs of the companies and people with whom they work.
-This is why any initiative designed to break a de facto situation in which one product clearly dominates the market is destined to produce more of the same: if it is successful, the new product will come to take its place, and in a short period we will have a new dominant product.
+This is why any initiative designed to break a de facto situation in which one product clearly dominates the market is destined to produce more of the same: if it is successful, the new product will come to take its place, and different to the one that we have given, but even so some of the categories almost totally match some of ours. in a short period we will have a new dominant product.
 Only technological changes produce, during a short period, sufficient instability for nobody to dominate clearly.